hackergrrl/git-ssb-intro/README.md

 [git-ssb](http://gitmx.com/%25n92DiQh7ietE%2BR%2BX%2FI403LQoyf2DtR3WQfCkDKlheQU%3D.sha256)
-builds on top of this: things like commits, branches, issues, and pull requests are modeled as log entries on each participant's personal log, while the gossip protocol runs in the background and propagates new content to everyone involved in the git repository.
+builds on top of this: things like commits, branches, issues, and pull requests are encoded into log entries on each participant's personal log, while the gossip protocol runs in the background and propagates new content to everyone involved in the git repository.